mookfist/mookfist-limitlessled-controller/README.md

 Intended as a simple wrapper around the LimitlessLED wifi protocol written in python.

 Supports wifi bridge versions 4, 5, and 6.
-Current features implemented:

-1. color
-2. brightnes
-3. toggle white color

-Color values can be in a range from 0 to 255.
-Brightness values can be in a range from 0 to 100.
+Currently white temperature support is not implemented.

+There are no plans to implement the "party mode" features of the Limitless LED protocol.
+But I am not against accepting a pull request for them.

+For more information on the LimitlessLED protocol visit http://limitlessled.com/dev

 ## Installation